airbytehq/airbyte-interop-catalog/catalog/tiktok_marketing/generated/dbt_project/models/README.md

 | `status` | Ad status. | `ads.secondary_status` | 🟢 0.90 | Expected mapping from 'ads.secondary_status', but some schema variance may exist. |
 | `video_id` | The video ID. | `ads.video_id` | 🟢 1.00 | Direct mapping from 'ads.video_id' finely matches expectations. |

-### Mapping from Airbyte `ads_reports_hourly` to Fivetran `ad_report_hourly`
+### Mapping: Airbyte `ads_reports_hourly` to Fivetran `ad_report_hourly`

 - Table Match Confidence Score: 🟢 0.85
 - Table Completion Score: 🟢 0.80

-#### Evaluation

-The table mapping is highly confident with most fields accurately mapped to their equivalents in the target schema.
-However, a few fields have missing mappings which slightly lowers the completion score.
+- Summary Self-Evaluation: _The table mapping is highly confident with most fields accurately mapped to their equivalents in the target schema.
+However, a few fields have missing mappings which slightly lowers the completion score._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |